ddefranza/word-embedding-prejudice/README.md

 Where the numerator is the dot product of the vectors for word ![equation](https://latex.codecogs.com/gif.latex?w1) and word ![equation](https://latex.codecogs.com/gif.latex?w2), repectively, and the denominator is the product of the norms of the vectors for the same words.

-The cosine similarity calculation can be implemented directly through a function in R (the approach the authors took) or through any of the popular packages for R, for example [`text2vec`](http://text2vec.org/).
+The cosine similarity calculation can be implemented directly through a function in R (the approach the authors took) or through a number of popular packages for R, for example [`text2vec`](http://text2vec.org/).
 Either way, the analysis procedes by calculating each similarity for each of the required word combinations (e.g., cos(_man_, _freedom_), cos(_man_, _health_), cos(_woman_, _freedom_), cos(_woman_, _health_)).
 By taking the mean of each pair within each construct, relationships can be measured using basic arithmatic.
 Details of this calculation are provided in the associated paper (DeFranza et al., 2020).

 Note that the pairwise calculation of cosine similarities can be simplified somewhat (see [Garten et al., 2018](https://link.springer.com/article/10.3758/s13428-017-0875-9) for a discussion).